Updated for 2018

 For day ticket holders, camping for the night of the day you’re at the festival is included in the price.
 You will be camping in front of the Day Parking area.
 We want to avoid car movement into the weekend camping areas.

-The festival campsite closes on Monday afternoon, 28 August.
+The festival campsite closes at midday on Monday 20 August.

 We have camping fields less than 100 yards walk from the festival stages.
 The fields are less hilly than the old site, but we’re still in the Purbeck hills so it’s not all flat!